 Snakes are a large group of animals belonging to the reptile class.
 Their closest living relatives are the lizards.
 Together, lizards and snakes form the order Squamata.
 Snakes began to appear about 90 million years ago.
 Scientists believe that snakes are descendants of burrowing lizards that lost their limbs and adapted their vision.
-Snakes can normally be characterized by a scaly skin, forked tongue and the ability to swallow prey much larger than their own head by unlocking their jaw.
+Snakes can normally be characterized by scaly skin, forked tongue, and the ability to swallow prey much larger than their own head by unlocking their jaw.
 All snakes are carnivorous, although their prey varies.

-Garters are one of the most common of snakes found in the B.C. coastal region.
+Garter snakes are one of the most common snakes found on Vancouver Island.
 Found in a variety of habitats.
-Living up to 10 years in age, they do not grow to any great size, reaching about 1 meter in length.
+Living up to 10 years in age, these snakes do not grow to any great size, reaching about 1 meter in length.
 Although throughout the years, l have seen a few big ones.
 Garters, due to their small size, are quick to heat up and cool down.
 Like most reptiles, garters warm up by laying in the sun.

 Many of the garters must hibernate during the winter due to the severe drop in temperatures.
 This period of dormancy stimulates mating behaviors in the spring.
-Garters hibernate in groups that can contain hundreds, even thousands of snakes, spending the winter together helps keep them warm and provides accessible to each other for spring breeding.
+Garters hibernate in groups that can contain hundreds, even thousands of snakes, spending the winter together helps keep them warm and provides access to each other for spring breeding.
 When spring weather arrives, the snakes slowly come awake, some making short forays outside the den, returning for the night to avoid the still cold spring night temperatures above ground.